One for the ages on a cloudy afternoon in the desert state of Arizona.

 Despite closing in on lapped traffic, Elliott continued to methodically lead the race by a comfortable margin over his title rivals.
 When the white flag waved, he was ahead by more than three seconds over Keselowski.

-For one final lap, Elliott was able to navigate the turns and the straightaways at his own cautious pace as he came back to the finish line and take the checkered flag to win win both the season finale and his first Cup title.
+For one final lap, Elliott was able to navigate the turns and the straightaways at his own cautious pace as he came back to the finish line and claimed the checkered flag to win both the season finale and his first Cup title.

 With his accomplishment, Elliott became the third-youngest Cup champion at age 24 years, 11 months and 11 days.
 He also became the 34th different driver to win a NASCAR Cup Series title, fourth to do so while driving for Hendrick Motorsports and the eighth in the last 10 seasons.
 In addition, Elliott became the first Chevrolet competitor to win the Cup title since teammate Jimmie Johnson won his record-tying seventh title in 2016.